 One of the most emotionally and psychologically challenging legal processes is divorce.
+That is why it is vital to work with a Sugar Land child custody lawyer.
 The person you thought would be your partner for a lifetime is now someone you no longer recognize.
 You may have spent months or years compromising, arguing, and sacrificing, but one or both of you have decided your relationship is no longer possible to maintain.

 When you and your spouse have children together, divorce becomes exceedingly more complex.
 Ideally, both of you will come up with a fair child custody agreement in an amicable manner outside of the courtroom.
 But this isn’t the case for many couples, and determining an arrangement that is best for your children may be impossible without the help of a legal professional.

-At The Vendt Law Firm, P.L.L.C., our founding attorney has years of experience helping parents in Sugar Land establish legal arrangements that reflect what their children need.
+At The Vendt Law Firm, P.L.L.C., our founding Sugar Land child custody lawyers has years of experience helping parents establish legal arrangements that reflect what their children need.
 As a parent who has experienced this process himself, Attorney Vendt understands what you are going through and will work tirelessly to help you attain the best possible outcome for your case.

 Learn more about what our firm can do for your Sugar Land family by calling (832) 276-9474 today.